PF

 Instructions

-1. 1Whisk together the smoked paprika, brown sugar, garlic powder, black pepper, mustard and salt in a large bowl until evenly combined.
-Add the pork, then gently toss with the spice blend until it is evenly coated.
+1. 1Whisk together the smoked paprika, brown sugar, garlic powder, mustard powder, and salt in a large bowl until evenly combined.
+Add the pork loin and gently toss until evenly coated.
 Cover and refrigerate for at least 30 minutes, or overnight.

 Nutrition — Per Serving